sahilthapa001/meme_generator/README.md

 # meme_generator
-learning and made a meme generator using react
+learned and made a meme generator using react